marvinroger/node-systeo-transdev-idf/README.md

 This NPM module retrieves the next practical and theorical schedules of the bus equiped with Systeo in Île-de-France.
 It now only works with the STRAV network.

-Be careful as this is very experimental for now.
+**Be careful as this is very experimental for now.**

+**Unit testing fails a lot due to the server being unstable.
+As such, Error raised when line/stop doesn't exist, does not actually mean that the line/stop doesn't exist.
+I can't do more to correct this issue...**

 ## Features